AlanKostrick/spring-security-demo/README.md

 	- testCompile('org.springframework.security:spring-security-test')

   ### How to run this app
   Go to `localhost:8080/` and you will be brought to a login page.
 If you login as username/password `admin` / `admin` you will have     access to be able to add a post.
 If you login as `guest` / `password` you will be able to view the posts but not create one.

+#### ToDOs
+- figure out how to integrate in Spring 2.0
+- figure out how to test drive spring security
+- figure out how to dynamically add users vs. hardcoding their usernames/passwords/roles in `SecurityConfig`